Herculoxz/MARIO/3_simulation_rviz/README.md

 ## Steps to run the demo in RViz
-Repo with new URDF of manipulator to visualize in RViz and using command line as well as gui to give input to RViz
+Introduction to RViz 2:

+RViz 2 is a powerful 3D visualization tool provided by the Robot Operating System (ROS) 2 ecosystem.
+It serves as an essential component for roboticists, engineers, and researchers to visualize and interact with robot models, sensor data, and other important information in a simulated or real-world environment.
+RViz 2 offers a user-friendly interface with a wide range of features tailored to support the development, debugging, and testing of robotic systems.Here , along we can visualize the URDF of manipulator on Rviz using command line as well as GUI to give input.

 If you have not installed the joint_state_publishers and ros_control for ros-noetic, follow the commands given [here](https://github.com/SRA-VJTI/MARIO/tree/master/2_simulation_dh)